Who we are, who we were,

 re-election and dropped out of politics.

-was once known as the most powerful man in the country after the
+was once known as the "most powerful man in the country" after FDR appointed him chief of the Office of Price

 during World War II.